GitTimeraider/LooseLinuxScripts/Backup/README.md

 BACKUP_LIMIT: Maximal amount of backups that wil be saved with the backup mode.
 Removes the oldest backup file if it already reached 4.
 Only works in backup mode.

+RESTORE_LOCATION: Where it will restore the entire backup to.
+Mostly during disaster recovery this would be "/"

 ### How does it work

 Runs an DD command to copy the entire /dev/sda disk and then compresses it using gzip.